jrmy-dev/esx_oblivionpill/README.md

 # Legal
 ### License
-dix-oblivionpill - An oblivion pill item for ESX FiveM made by jrmycsm
+dix-oblivionpill - An oblivion pill item for ESX FiveM made by jrmydix and updated by Mr-Pleb

-Copyright (C) 2019 jrmycsm
+Copyright (C) 2019 - 2021 jrmydix

 This program Is free software: you can redistribute it And/Or modify it under the terms Of the GNU General Public License As published by the Free Software Foundation, either version 3 Of the License, Or (at your option) any later version.